Where to find the best nightlife in Europe

 St. Julian’s, Malta

-Belgrade might not be at the top of your list when you think of awesome places to party, but this city has got everything you can need and much more.
-From upmarket cocktail joints to VIP dance halls, partying in Belgrade is an experience you won’t forget.
+Belgrade might not be at the top of your list when you think of awesome places to party, but this city has got a great party scene.
+From upmarket cocktail joints to world renowned VIP dance halls, partying in Belgrade is an experience you won’t forget.
 The floating river clubs, such as Club 94 and Club Lasta are super cool places to find great music while enjoying views over the river.
 To get a sample of the high life, head to Hot Mess where a number of celebrities have been spotted hanging around the pool, or check out the most iconic club in Belgrade – Freestyler.
 In the winter Freestyler can be found in Beton Hala (Concrete Hall), while in the summer it is a floating club located on the Sava river along with the other popular nightclubs.

 Prague, Czech Republic

-Now you just need to work out which one to visit first – bottoms up!
+Now you just need to work out which one of these party cities to visit first to experience the best nightlife in Europe – bottoms up!